LANGUAGE + LISTENING

 In neurodiverse relationships, we need something deeper than traditional empathy.
 We need curiosity.
 Non-judgment.
 The willingness to be surprised.

 Because imagining how I would feel in your shoes only works if our brains work the same way.
+And they don’t.

-Reflection prompt:
+Reflection Prompts:

 Where am I assuming sameness instead of seeking understanding?